 FBI search of Biden's Rehoboth Beach home yields no documents with classified markings, attorney says

-Washington — FBI personnel conducted a search of President Biden's home in Rehoboth Beach, Delaware, on Wednesday morning in relation to the probe into documents marked classified in his residence and former private office, sources told CBS News.
+Washington — FBI agents conducted a search of President Biden's vacation home in Rehoboth Beach, Delaware, on Wednesday morning in relation to the probe into documents marked classified in his residence and former private office.

 Bob Bauer, the president's personal attorney, said the search lasted under four hours, from 8:30 a.m. to 12 p.m., and no documents with classified markings were found.

-"Consistent with the process in Wilmington, the DOJ took for further review some materials and handwritten notes that appear to relate to his time as Vice President," Bauer said.
+"Consistent with the process in Wilmington, the DOJ took for further review some materials and handwritten notes that appear to relate to his time as Vice President," Bauer said, referring to documents found at Mr. Biden's primary residence.

 Earlier Wednesday, Bauer confirmed the FBI's search of the president's Rehoboth Beach residence.